 |Bio and Links|

-My little brother Hank Davison turned me on to this.
+My younger brother Hank Davison turned me on to this.
 He has created virtual cemeteries of our families, linked child to parent all the way back to the 17th century immigrants and earlier forebears.
 Compared to him I am a piker or dabbler.
 I create memorials for classmates, shipmates, and squadron mates when I find one is needed and I have the information.|

-Our families on which Hank is working diligently are Davison (our father), Monges (our mother) and through them Risley, Grant, Fales, Mason, and Morgan.
-My wife's line is Bradfield, Crim, and, Abel or Abell.
+Our families on which Hank is working diligently are Davison (our father), Monges (our mother) and through them Risley, Grant, Fales, Mason, and Martin.
+My wife's line is Bradfield, Crim, and Abel or Abell.
 My first wife who died in 1956 was Holmes and Cheesborough (NC), Brock (MD and Maine); our then infant daughter married a van Noppen of NC but died young herself, and I am interested in them for her daughters.